applied-systems-biology/jipipe-website/content/documentation/quick-run.md

 you can leave the folder as is - but if you expect to generate large amounts of output data, you should select a folder on a drive that can store as much data.
 Click {{< icon name="fa-cog" size="medium" >}} **Run & open results** to create the testbench.
-ACAQ5 then will run the pipeline up until the selected algorithm and open a new tab.
+JIPipe then will run the pipeline up until the selected algorithm and open a new tab.

 {{% notice info %}}
 The Quick Run expects that all relevant algorithms are valid and will tell you